solswiss/zoo-amur-leopard/README.md

 # Description
-Static website made with Svelte dedicated to the critically endangered leopard subspecies Amur leopard.
+Static fully responsive (though it doesn't look the best with *every* dimension) website made with Sveltekit dedicated to the critically endangered leopard subspecies Amur leopard.
 Made for Zoo of Hackclub!

 # Interactive Elements
-## /
+## Main
 ### facts carousel (facts panel)
 just followed the tutorial in slack. main research sources are listed in the footer.
 ### easter egg